 The Company maintains an allowance for loan losses at an amount which in management's judgment, is adequate to absorb probable estimated losses inherent in the loan portfolio.
 Management's judgment in determining the adequacy of the allowance for loan losses is based on evaluation of the collectability of loans.
 This evaluation is inherently subjective, as it requires estimates that are susceptible to significant revisions as more information becomes available.
+An unallocated component is maintained to cover uncertainties that could affect management's estimate of probable losses.
+The unallocated component of the allowance reflects the margin of imprecision inherent in the underlying assumptions used in the methodologies for estimating specific and general losses in the portfolio.

-The allowance for loan losses is established through a provision for loan losses based on management's evaluation of the risk inherent in the various components of the loan portfolio and other factors, including historical loan loss experience

-(which is updated quarterly), current economic conditions, delinquency and non-accrual trends, classified loan levels, risk in the portfolio and volumes and trends in loan types, recent trends in charge-offs, changes in underwriting standards, experience, ability and depth of the Company's lenders, collection policies and experience, internal loan review function and other external factors.
-Additionally, the Company segregated the loans into two portfolios based on the loans year of origination.
+The allowance for loan losses is established through a provision for loan losses based on management's evaluation of the risk inherent in the various components of the loan portfolio and other factors, including historical loan loss experience (which is updated quarterly), current economic conditions, delinquency and non-accrual trends, classified loan levels, risk in the portfolio and volumes and trends in loan types, recent trends in charge-offs, changes in underwriting standards, experience, ability and depth of the Company's lenders, collection policies and experience, internal loan review function and other external factors.
+The Company segregated the loans into two portfolios based on the loans year of origination.
 One portfolio was reviewed for loans originated after December 31, 2009 and a second portfolio for loans originated prior to January 1, 2010.
 Our decision to segregate the portfolio based upon origination dates was based on changes made in our underwriting standards during 2009.
 By the end of 2009, all loans were being underwritten based on revised and tightened underwriting standards.
 Loans originated prior to 2010 have a higher delinquency rate and loss history.
 Each of the years in the portfolio for loans originated prior to 2010 has a similar delinquency rate.
 The determination of the amount of the allowance for loan losses includes estimates that are susceptible to significant changes due to changes in appraisal values of collateral, national and local economic conditions and other factors.
 We review our loan portfolio by separate categories with similar risk and collateral characteristics.
 Impaired loans are segregated and reviewed separately.
-All non-accrual loans are classified impaired.
 The Company's Board of Directors reviews and approves management's evaluation of the adequacy of the allowance for loan losses on a quarterly basis.